bitlayer-org/bitlayer-org.github.io/docs/BitVMBridge/protocol.md

 1. **Commitment:**
    The broker commits to the result of the ZK verifier by submitting $r = \text{Groth16.Verify}(p)$, where $p$ represents the Reclaim Proof.
 2. **Off-Chain Verification:**
-   A vigilante verifies the Groth16 verifier off-chain.
-If the verifier returns a negative result, the vigilante initiates a challenge.
+   A watcher verifies the Groth16 verifier off-chain.
+If the verifier returns a negative result, the watcher initiates a challenge.
 3. **Revealing Shared Values:**
    The broker reveals all shared values for the verifier chunks on-chain.
 4. **Chunk Search:**
-   The vigilante retrieves the shared values from Bitcoin and sequentially executes each verifier chunk off-chain to locate the disputed segment.
+   The watcher retrieves the shared values from Bitcoin and sequentially executes each verifier chunk off-chain to locate the disputed segment.
 5. **On-Chain Replay:**
-   The vigilante replays the disputed chunk on-chain, using the shared values to verify its correctness.
+   The watcher replays the disputed chunk on-chain, using the shared values to verify its correctness.
 6. **Outcome:**
    If the replayed result does not match the broker’s initial commitment, the reclaim request is rejected, and the broker’s stake is forfeited.